adamgreen/pololu-3pi-plus-2040-arduino-library/README.md

 4. ~~Click "Install".~~
 5. ~~If you see a prompt asking to install missing dependencies, click "Install all".~~

-## Arduino & 3pi+ 2040
+## Arduino IDE for the 3pi+ 2040
 ![Arduino Mbed OS RP2040 Library](pio/ArduinoRP2040.png)

 The latest Arduino IDE already ships with a board package that is compatible with the 3pi+ 2040: **Arduino Mbed OS RP2040 Boards**.
-The circuit of the 3pi+ 2040 PCB is close enough to the Raspberry Pi Pico that it just worked:
+The circuit of the 3pi+ 2040 PCB is close enough to the Raspberry Pi Pico that it just works:
 * The yellow LED on the 3pi+ 2040 is even connected to the same pin as the user LED on the Pico, **Pin 25**.
 This means that the stock **Blink** Arduino example just worked on the 3pi+ 2040 as well.
+* The Wire library expects the I2C signals to be on the same pins: **Pin 4** (SDA) and **Pin 5** (SCL).

-## Uploading Code from Arduino IDE to 3pi+ 2040
+## Uploading from the Arduino IDE to the 3pi+ 2040
-The Arduino IDE was able to successfully upload new code to the 3pi+ 2040 over the same USB connection as used for MicroPython programming.
+The Arduino IDE is able to successfully upload new code to the 3pi+ 2040 over the same USB connection as used for MicroPython programming.
 There are 2 ways that the Arduino IDE can upload code to the RP2040 microcontroller using the USB cable:
 * Once you have Arduino code up and running on your RP2040, the IDE can use USB to make a serial connection to the device.
 This means that `Serial.print()` calls in your code will show up in Arduino's *Serial Monitor*.
 Arduino can use this same USB serial connection to place the RP2040 into bootloader mode automatically.
 The user just needs to select the **Sketch/Upload** option in the Arduino IDE and it will build and deploy the code to your 3pi+ 2040 robot with no manual intervention from you.
 The image below shows the 3pi+ 2040 robot showing up as a **Rasperry Pi Pico** on the **dev/cu.usbmodem1101** virtual serial port when connected to my Mac.
 ![Selecting 3pi+ 2040 in Arduino IDE](pio/Arduino3pi2040.png)
 * The previous automatic upload process doesn't always work though.
 If the Arduino USB serial driver isn't successfully running on your 3pi+ 2040 then you will need to place the RP2040 into bootloader mode manually before starting the upload process in Arduino.All you need to do is hold down the **B Button** while cycling the **Reset Button**.
 This will force the RP2040 into bootloader mode where it shows up on your PC as a **RPI-RP2** drive.
 Once this special drive shows up on your PC, you can just select the **Sketch/Upload** option in the Arduino IDE as usual.
 When is this slightly more manual process required?